 I’ll pretty much drink a margarita any way you’ll make me one, but my favorite is blended up with ice in a frosty glass with a nice rim of salt.
 Is there really a better drink to help beat the hot summer sun?
 Nope.

-To make these margaritas even more refreshing, they have the added cooling-boost of fresh cucumbers.
-And strawberries are in season here right now, and they add the perfect amount of fruity flavor to these drinks.
+To make these margaritas even more refreshing, they have the added cooling boost of fresh cucumbers.
+And strawberries add the perfect amount of fruity flavor to these drinks.
 It might sound like a strange combo, but try it.
 I promise you’ll love it!
-The cucumber flavor is weird in the most wonderful kind of way!

-Now, if you’ve ever tried to make blended margaritas at home, and struggled with them tasting watered down, this recipe is a keeper.
-Instead of using ice (which, ahem, is just water), you get the frozen/slushy/blended texture in these margaritas from frozen strawberries.
-You can use just regular frozen strawberries from your grocery store’s freezer section, but for the best flavor, I recommend doing what we did.
-We went and picked fresh strawberries, hulled them, and then froze them whole in to zip-top gallon freezer bags.
-SO much more flavorful than the “regular” frozen strawberries from the store!
-And honestly, a heck of a lot cheaper, too.
+If you’ve ever tried to make blended margaritas at home and struggled with them tasting watered down, this recipe is a keeper.
+Instead of using cups of ice, you get the frozen/slushy/blended texture in these margaritas from frozen strawberries.
 It’s a great way to add the frozen texture to margaritas without watering the drink down.
-This also works with other fruits—peaches, watermelon, cantaloupes—all delicious in margaritas!
+This also works with other fruits—peaches, watermelon, and cantaloupe—all delicious in margaritas!

 This recipe below makes a small pitcher of cucumber strawberry margaritas —enough for four “normal” people serving or two servings for people like me who love tequila (seriously, I pinkfluffyheart tequila).
 Since these margs are frozen, I recommend only making them right before serving.

-If you want to make these virgin, no problem!
-Just leave out the tequila and triple sec, and enjoy your cucumber, strawberry, lime slushie!
+If you want to make these virgin strawberry margaritas, no problem!
+Just leave out the tequila and triple sec, and enjoy your cucumber, strawberry, and lime slushie!
 I highly recommend sticking with the salt rim, though.
 Yum.
 Enjoy!

 Products Used in This Recipe